contao/docs/docs/manual/article-management/content-elements.en.md

 ## Top link

-The content element "Top-Link" adds a link to the article, with which you can jump to the top of the page.
-This is especially useful for long pages.
+The content element "Top-Link" adds a link to the article, with which you can jump to the top of the page, which is especially useful for long pages.

 **Link text:** Here you can enter a name for the link.
-If you leave this field empty, the default name "Up" will be used.
+If you leave this field empty, the default name "Top" will be used.

-**Individual template:** Here you can overwrite the standard template `ce_text`.
+**Individual template**: Here you can overwrite the standard `ce_text`template.

-**HTML output**
+**HTML outputThe**
- The element generates the following HTML code:
+ element generates the following HTML code:

 ```html
 <!-- indexer::stop -->